EternityForest/awesome-standards/README.md

 This document format, if used correctly, will probably be readable in 100 years.
 Or 1000.

+#### Zip

+This is so common that many other file formats are actually just renamed zips.
+It is not strictly the best format, but it is a standard that works reliably just about anywhere, and the compression performance is usually good enough.

 #### PNG

 Still the common file format for lossless images such as line drawings.